 In my research and studies about women, I have stumbled across a reality that has shaken me to my core.
-If you’ve read my posts on The Biblical Role of Women, you are aware that Chavah’s (Eve’s) curse entails men’s propensity toward the domination of women.
+If you’ve read my posts on The Biblical Role of Women, you are aware that Chavah’s (Eve’s) curse entails man’s propensity to the dominate women.
 This wasn’t God’s original design; instead, it is the result of the fallen nature.

 Little did I know how rampant this facet of the fallen nature manifests in today’s world.
 If I asked you what the extreme expression of the fallen nature of Adam is toward Eve, what would it be?
-I believe that YHWH has shown me the answer even though I never asked the question.
+I believe Adonai has shown me the answer even though I never asked the question.
 The extreme form of the “curse” is abject slavery.
-More often than not, it is sex slavery.
+More often than not, it is sexual slavery.

 Did you know that there are more people in slavery today than at any other time in human history?
 Did you know that it is estimated that 80 percent of those in bondage are women and children?
 How does this make you feel?
 The more I read and learn about this harsh reality, the more I want to do something about it.